Ranking Sir Alex Ferguson’s last 20 Man Utd signings from worst to best

 The defender hadn’t even made a first-team appearance for Stoke City when he made a shock move to United in January 2009.

 De Laet mainly played for the club’s reserve team and only made six first-team appearances before leaving United in 2012.
-He did go on to pick a Premier League winners’ medal with Leicester, though.
+He did go on to pick a Premier League winners’ medal with Leicester in 2016 – more recently than any other United player.

 An A-League screamer from one of the unlikeliest of sources…